Trying to plan the perfect one day in Rome itinerary? Her are eight sample itineraries for every type of traveler.

 Along the way, you’ll see some of the most famous places in Rome.
 My guide takes you to 20 of the top attractions in Central Rome.
 It will keep you busy from the early morning to late evening.

-3. 1 Day In Vatican City Itinerary
+3. One Day In Rome Itinerary: Vatican City

 Have you visited the Vatican yet?
 You can easily spend an entire day in Rome just visiting Vatican City, a tiny country inside Rome.
 Even if you’re not religious, the Vatican is still a fascinating place with some of the best art on the planet.